Subsidence and your home insurance.

 With Tesco Home Insurance, we’ll cover your home for:

-A heave is when the ground beneath your house moves upwards.
+Heave - when the ground beneath your house moves upwards due to the soil expanding.

-A landslip - or landslide - is when the ground beneath your house slips down a slope, and your house slides with it.
+Landslip or landslide - when the ground beneath your house slips down a slope, and your house slides with it.

 For full details of our Buildings cover, please see the policy documents.

-If doors or windows start to stick, jam, or won’t close properly anymore, it might not just be age or humidity causing it.
-It could be movement in the structure of your home.
+If your doors or windows won’t open or close properly, they might be misaligned.
+And that could be a sign of movement in the structure of your home.

 Large trees or shrubs close to your home can draw moisture from the ground.
-Especially in clay-rich soil.
-This can make the ground shrink and cause subsidence.
+Even more so in clay-rich soil, which can make the ground shrink and cause subsidence.

 If you have any questions about your cover, or need to make a claim, we’re here to help.